CONSERVING WATER: USING OUR MOST PRECIOUS NATURAL RESOURCE EFFICIENTLY

-At least 36 states are anticipating local, regional, or statewide water shortages by 2013.
-In most of the United States, water conservation has become synonymous with limiting consumption and maximizing a limited resource.
-Here in Suffolk County, where fresh water supply is not reaching any critical limit, these same measures may not be applicable.
-Our focus on water conservation isn’t a matter of limited quantity, but rather a matter of efficiency and system optimization.
+In many parts of the United States, water conservation has become synonymous with limiting consumption and maximizing a limited resource.
+Here in Suffolk County, where our fresh water supply is not reaching a critical limit, these same measures are not applicable.
+Our focus on water conservation isn’t so much a matter of limited quantity, but instead the need to efficiently use our most precious natural resource.

 Although we have a sufficient water supply to meet present and future demands if managed properly, there are many reasons why it's important to conserve water.
 Conserving water reduces the need for electricity to run our well pumps; reduces the need to construct new wells, water mains and tanks to meet increased demand; ensures that there will be an adequate supply for future generations; and ensures that there will be sufficient water pressure during peak demand periods for fighting fires.
 Conserving water also saves money.

 For these reasons, and with the New York State Department of Environmental Conservation seeking a 15% reduction in peak water use, the Suffolk County Water Authority played a key role in the Long Island Commission for Aquifer Protection’s recently-unveiled “Our Water Our Lives” drinking water conservation campaign.
 Go to ourwaterourlives.com to learn more about the campaign and take the campaign pledge to use our precious drinking water resources more judiciously.